-The samples were randomly divided into 4 groups with 20 teeth in each group.
-The specimens in groups 1 and 2 did not receive any bleaching agent.
-Specimens in groups 3 and 4 received intracoronal bleaching with sodium perborate and distilled water.
-The bleaching procedure was as follows.
+The samples were randomly divided into four groups with 20 teeth in each group.
+The specimens in Groups 1 and 2 did not receive any bleaching agent, while specimens in Groups 3 and 4 received intracoronal bleaching with sodium perborate and distilled water.
+The bleaching procedure was as follows:

 An endodontic access cavity was prepared with a round diamond bur (Diatech, Coltene Whaledent, Altstatten, Switzerland) and a high-speed hand piece under water cooling.
-The root canal was prepared by using ProTaper (Dentsply-Maillefer, Ballaigues, Switzerland) nickel-titanium rotary instruments up to a size F3; an irrigation of 2.5% sodium hypochloride was provided between each file.
-Final irrigation was applied with saline solution, and the root canal was dried with sterile paper points.
-The canal was filled with AH26 (Dentsply, DeTrey, Konstanz, Germany) sealer and ProTaper F3 guttapercha by using a single-matched cone.
+The root canal was prepared by using ProTaper (Dentsply Maillefer, Ballaigues, Switzerland) nickel-titanium rotary instruments up to a size F3; an irrigation of 2.5% sodium hypochloride was provided between each file.
+The final irrigation was applied with saline solution, and the root canal was dried with sterile paper points.
+The canal was filled with AH26 (Dentsply, DeTrey, Konstanz, Germany) sealer and ProTaper F3 gutta-percha using a single-matched cone.
 The cervical third of the canal was prepared with Gates-Glidden drills (Dentsply Maillefer, Ballaigues, Switzerland).
 Approximately 2 mm of light-cured glass ionomer base (Ionoseal, Voco GmbH, Cuxhaven, Germany) was placed coronal to the gutta-percha in the canal before the bleaching agent was inserted into the pulp chamber to prevent apical leakage of the agent.

 The intracoronal bleaching agent was then inserted to fill the pulp chamber, and a coronal seal was provided with light-curing glass ionomer cement.
-The bleaching agent was changed every 7 days for 3 weeks.
-When the bleaching was completed, the access cavity was permanently sealed with composite resin restoration (Filtek Z250, 3M ESPE, St Paul, MN, USA).
+The bleaching agent was changed every seven days for three weeks.
+When the bleaching was completed, the access cavity was permanently sealed with composite resin restoration (Filtek Z250, 3M ESPE, St. Paul, MN, USA).